jordy-silva/ci-western_onion-msp/README.md

 **FOR EDUCATIONAL PURPOSE ONLY**

 The customer is the Customer Support department of an online gaming company.
-Company's users can make money participating on online gaming competitions.
+Company's users can make money participating in online gaming competitions.
 Those gains are added to their virtual wallets and, at the user's request, sent to the user via Western Union.

-For different reasons a user may find difficulties cashing out the money sent via Western Union and needs to contact the company's Customer Support department for assistance.
+For different reasons a user may experience difficulties cashing out the money sent via Western Union and needs to contact the company's Customer Support department for assistance.
 Front line agents handle communication with the end user and collect all details of the payout that was sent via Western Union.
-Then they fill in an spreadsheet with the payout details.
-Once per day a Manager collects all the payouts information in the spreadsheet and composes an email that is then sent to Western Union for processing.
+Then they fill in a spreadsheet with the payout details.
+Once per day a Manager collects all the payout's information in the spreadsheet and composes an email that is then sent to Western Union for processing.

-The Customer Support department request is to create a web based app to handle the collection and management of the information by the customer support agents and automate the generation and sending of the email to Western Union.
+The customer's request is to create a web based app to handle the collection and management of the information by the customer support agents and automate the generation and sending of the email to Western Union.

 The app will be named WesternOnion in reference to the payments provider.